 PE is a foundation subject in the National Curriculum.
-Our school uses the Liverpool scheme of work as the basis for its curriculum planning in PE.
-We have adapted the scheme to the circumstances of the school.
+Our school is currently implementing the revised Progressive Curriculum from School Improvement Liverpool, which forms the framework for curriculum planning in PE.
+We have adapted the scheme to suit the circumstances of the school.
 As required, we teach dance, games and gymnastics at Key Stage 1.
 In Key Stage 2, we teach compulsory dance, games and gymnastics, swimming and water safety, and athletics.
 The governors of the school have decided that we will teach outdoor and adventure activities while the children attend Kingswood.
 Swimming and water safety takes place in years two to six on a rota basis.